 "By far, this has been CRRA's most popular program," Gaffey said.
-"We have had more requests about this topic than any other on our Web page.
+"We have had more requests about this topic than any other on our Web site.
 Connecticut's residents are extremely environmentally aware, and almost instinctively have held onto their old computers, televisions, and other electronic equipment, not wanting to throw them in the trash."

-The electronics recycling collections will be held in CRRA's Wallingford, Bridgeport and Mid-Connecticut Project communities:
+The electronics recycling collections will be held in CRRA's Mid-Connecticut Project communities: